Kiel Institute for the World Economy (IfW)

 - One academic writing sample such as your Bachelor thesis or a seminar paper, if available

 Please note that you have to be enrolled as a student to be considered for this position.

 We only consider applications received via our online tool.
 Applications sent via email will not be considered.

 In order to be eligible for this position you have to hold EU citizenship or need to be able to provide a work permit that is valid throughout the time of your contract.
 Please inform yourself about the work permit application procedure and eligibility before you apply to this internship position and be aware that the application procedure for a work permit might take up to three months.

 The internship position is limited to three months.
-The part-time internship option is only available to students enrolled at the University of Kiel.

 Please do not include a photo of yourself with your application.